browserengineering/book/book/visual-effects.md

 backdrop colors together, but is not the same thing as compositing.[^vs-blending-2] Blending mixes the source and backdrop colors.
 The mixed result is then composited with the backdrop pixel.
-The changes to our Python code for `restore` looks like this:
+The changes to our Python code for `restore` to incorporate blending looks like this:

 [^vs-blending-2]: Again, see [here](#compositing-blending) for compositing vs blending.